-Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal generally say "drug" in the rest of this section, instead of repeating "covered outpatient prescription drug" or "Part D drug" every time.
-We also use the term "drug list" instead of "List of Covered Drugs" or "Formulary." □If you do not know if a drug is covered or if you meet the rules, you can ask us.
-Some drugs require that you get approval from us before we will cover it. □ If your pharmacy tells you that your prescription cannot be filled as written, the pharmacy will give you a written notice explaining how to contact us to ask for a coverage decision.
+Section 7 Your Part D prescription drugs: How to ask for a coverage decision or make an appeal the rest of this section, instead of repeating "covered outpatient" that D drug" every time.
+We also use the term "drug list" instead of "List of ormulary." • if a drug is covered or if you meet the rules, you can ask us.
+Some drugs approval from us before we will cover it. • • ells you that your prescription cannot be filled as written, the pharmacy will notice explaining how to contact us to ask for a coverage decision.
+Part D coverage deci sions and appeals Legal Term An initial coverage decision about your Part D drugs is called a "coverage determination." • s a decision we make about your benefits and coverage or about the amount ugs.
+This section tells what you can do if you are in any of the following ☐ Asking to cover a least exception.
+Section Part D drug that is not on the plan's List of Covered Drugs.
+Ask for an n 7.2 • restriction on the plan's coverage for a drug (such as limits on the amount of get).
+Ask for an exception.
+Section 7.2 ☐ Asking to get pre-a approval for a drug.
+Ask for a coverage decision.
+Section 7.4 ☐Pay for a prescript ion drug you already bought.
+Ask us to pay you back.
+Section 7.4